John Lewis Brown

 John Lewis Brown (1829–1890) was a French battle, animal, and genre painter.
 He was born in Bordeaux of a Scottish family of Stuart partisans.

+Early life and background

+Brown's great-grandfather was David Brown, former Governor of Danish India.
+Brown studied in the École des Beaux-Arts with Camille Roqueplan and Jean-Hilaire Belloc.

+Career

-He studied in the École des Beaux-Arts with Camille Roqueplan and Jean-Hilaire Belloc.
-He is known for his pictures of hunting and military scenes, and his studies of horses and dogs.
-He painted a number of admirable pictures from the American Revolutionary War, the Seven Years' War, and the Franco-Prussian War of 1870.
-His presentation is clever and humorous, his work characterized by refinement and charm.
+Brown is known for his pictures of hunting and military scenes, and his studies of horses and dogs.
+He painted a number of pictures from the American Revolutionary War, the Seven Years' War, and the Franco-Prussian War of 1870.
+His presentation is often anecdotal and humorous, his work characterized by refinement and charm.
 The Luxembourg possesses his "Before the Start," the Gallery of Dublin, "The Mountebank."
-He was also an excellent etcher and watercolorist.
+He was also an etcher and watercolorist.